 There has been minimal human impact from clearing or farming of this area.
 The climbing club believes this is a unique area in New Zealand that deserves considerable protection and restoration where it has been affected by human intervention.

 To date we have undertaken 6 major plantings of native bush with ongoing maintenance, put in place and monitor monthly over 100 predator traps and regular analysis of the predator population and native bird diversity.
 By winter 2019 we had caught 825 predators and there is a noticeable recovery in the native bird population.

 You can help by leaving no trace of your visit, helping out when needed, avoiding newly planted areas, and taking 15 minutes to water some of the new plantings.

 OUR CONSERVATION EFFORTS ARE FOCUSED ON TWO KEY AREAS

-1. Trapping predators including rats, stoats, mice and possum and then monitoring the reduction of predator populations
+1. Trapping predators including rats, stoats, mice and possum and ongoing monitoring of predator populations and bird diversity

 2. Re-establishing native bush around the main wall area